A measurement of the Galactic plane mass density from binary pulsar accelerations: Analysis and Results

 \subsection{Comparison of pulsar timing data with static models of the Milky Way}

 Figure \ref{f:alos} shows the fractional difference between the model line-of-sight acceleration $\amod$ for various static potentials and the observed values ($\aobs$) for all the pulsars in our sample.
-As these pulsars currently cover a small region near the Sun, global, multi-component potentials are not yet constrained by the current pulsar data.
-Thus, our focus will be on simple forms of the potential or low order expansions of the potential near the position of the Sun.
+Our focus will be on simple forms of the potential or low order expansions of the potential near the position of the Sun, as these pulsars cover a small area near the Sun.
 We express the potentials in terms of Galactocentric cylindrical radius $R=\sqrt{x^{2}+y^{2}}$ and $z$.
 The static models that we consider include a potential that is separable in the radial and vertical coordinates with potential $\Phi(R,z) = \Phi_R(R) + \Phi_z(z)$, as in \citet{Quillen2020}.
 The radial component may be written:

-where $V_{\rm LSR}$ is the local standard of rest rotational velocity $V_{\rm LSR} = 233.3 \pm 1.4~\rm km/s$ \citep{Schonrich2012}, and $R_{\odot}= 8.122 \pm 0.031~\rm kpc$ is the radial location of the Sun determined by the GRAVITY collaboration et al. (2018), and $\beta$ is the slope of the rotation curve, i.e., $\beta = d v_{c}/dr$, where $v_{c}$ is the circular velocity.
+where $V_{\rm LSR}$ is the local standard of rest rotational velocity $V_{\rm LSR} = 233.3 \pm 1.4~\rm km/s$ \citep{Schonrich2012}, and $R_{\odot}= 8.122 \pm 0.031~\rm kpc$ is the radial location of the Sun determined by the GRAVITY collaboration et al. (2018), and $\beta$ is the slope of the rotation curve, i.e., $\beta = \frac{d v_{c}}{dr} \rvert_{R_\odot}\frac{R_{\odot}}{V_{\rm LSR}}$, where $v_{c}$ is the circular velocity.
 We write the potential in the vertical direction as:

 and the components of the acceleration as:

 for an axisymmetric potential.
 For this and all other potentials, we fit for the vertical and radial accelerations simultaneously.
 We refer to the $\beta=0$, $\alpha_2 = 0$ case as the $\alpha_{1}$ model, the $\beta=0$, $\alpha_2\neq 0$ as the ($\alpha_1,\alpha_2$) model, and the $\beta\neq 0$, $\alpha_2=0$ case as the ($\alpha_{1}, \beta$) model in Table \ref{tab:Table1}.
 We also consider an exponential disk model of the form $\Phi = \rho_{0} \exp(-|z|/z_{0})$, as well as the Hernquist potential \citep{Hernquist1990}, where $M_{h}$ and $a_H$ are the mass normalization and scale length respectively for the Hernquist potential.
 We also compare to the MWPotential2014 model that was presented by \citet{Bovy2015}, which is denoted ``MWP" in Table 1.
 Finally, we consider a variant of the potential given in Eqs. \ref{eqn:Phi_R} and \ref{eq:phiz} and introduce a cross-term: